EMANG-KAUST/CentralPressure_PPG/README.md

 ## How to Run

-The application provides interfaces and demos that can help researchers to extract feature vectors using SCSA method.
+The application provides interfaces which can help researchers to extract feature vectors using SCSA method, including feature extraction in PPG signals only or in PPG & EEG signals as a whole.

-### Extract SCSA feature set
+### Extract SCSA feature set with PPG signals only
 ```bash
 # Clone this repository
 $ git clone https://github.com/amitmerchant1990/electron-markdownify